Everything You Need to Know About Emergency Spill Kits

 Many facilities find that they need to purchase multiple different emergency spill kits in order to be prepared for any type of spill that they experience.
 If that is the case, it is important to make sure they are stored in a way that allows people to easily identify

-If you have multiple different kits within your facility, you can label them using your industrial label maker (like this one) to ensure people can quickly grab them when needed.
+If you have multiple different kits within your facility, you can label them using your industrial label maker to ensure people can quickly grab them when needed.
 Having them easy to identify at a glance will make it easier to get the job done right.
 Printing off large labels that simply state the type of spill they are made for will help to prevent any delays when a spill takes place.

 3. Easily Portable